Published manuscripts will advance JPED’s purpose as detailed above (i.e., research, best practices, implications for

 - Evaluation of Observed Outcomes: summarize formative and/or summative data used to evaluate the efficacy of your practice/program; support claims with evaluation data.

 - Implications and Transferability: discuss what has been learned and how this practice/program could be enhanced.
 Be realistic about any challenges encountered and how others seeking to replicate the practice elsewhere might experience them.
 Offer suggestions about what could be done differently in the future to achieve better outcomes.
 Provide a clear description of how and why other disability service educators should consider adapting your practice/program.

-- An overview of the book, identifying the book’s stated purpose, the author’s and his/her viewpoint, and a general summary of the content.
+- An overview of the resource, identifying the stated purpose, the author/creator and their viewpoint, and a general summary of the content.